 Do you like to travel but are a single parent and the idea of planning and organizing feels too overwhelming?
 Have you considered taking a risk in your personal life but feel too afraid of failure?
 Look no further!

-In this week’s episode, we have the honor of chatting with Theresa Winter who at forty years old went through a divorce and realized she had an opportunity for a new beginning.
-Theresa explains that she always loved travel and adventure but never thought that she would be able to travel all around the world let alone hit every single fifty states with her kids.
+In this week’s episode, we have the honor of chatting with Theresa Winters, who, at forty years old, went through a divorce and realized she had an opportunity for a new beginning.
+Theresa explains that she always loved travel and adventure but never thought she would be able to travel all around the world, let alone hit every fifty states with her kids.

 Get in touch with Theresa:

 *Keep your passion ignited!
 Subscribe to our YouTube for full uncut video versions of each episode & more!